ttaranov/atlaskit-mk-2/docs/guides/08-frequently-asked-questions.md

 ## Why can't I create a branch to create a pull request?
 Should I fork this repository?

 Please don't fork this repository for pull requests.
-Instead, request permission to create branches by follwing the instructions under "Become a collaborator" section in our [README.md](https://bitbucket.org/atlassian/atlaskit-mk-2/src).
+Instead, request permission to create branches by follwing the instructions under "Become a contributor" section in our [README.md](https://bitbucket.org/atlassian/atlaskit-mk-2/src).

 ## How do I release a change once it's merged?